Rewind (TV channel)

 Rewind is a Canadian English language specialty channel majority-owned by Channel Zero Inc.

-The channel primarily broadcasts feature-length films from the 1970s, 1980s and 1990s, targeted toward the Generation X demographic.
+The channel primarily broadcasts feature-length films from the 1970s, 1980s and 1990s, targeting the Generation X demographic.

 History

 In November 2000, Channel Zero (through its subsidiary known at the time as Late Night Vidiots) was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a channel called Movieola, described as "a national English-language Category 2 specialty television service dedicated to the broadcast of short films ranging in length from 30 seconds to 40 minutes."

 The channel was launched on September 7, 2001 as Movieola, specializing in short film content in various genres such as animation, comedy, and drama.

 Less than a month after the channel's launch, Stornoway Communications, also a new broadcaster, owner of recently launched ichannel and bpm:tv, announced that it was purchasing a majority interest in the channel, subject to conditions and CRTC approval.
 However, the deal fell through in April 2002, when due to financial difficulties, Stornoway Communications laid-off two of the four founding members of Movieola in February, and a third in April.
 The fourth member resigned in April.
 The four founding members were hired by Stornoway in September 2001 when the purchase agreement was made.
 The agreement stated that all four members were to remain as Stornoway employees after the transaction closed.
 Due to Stornoway's reluctance to rehire the employees, the deal was severed in April and the four founding members decided to run Movieola alone.

 In June 2007, Movieola signed a deal with Joost, agreeing to provide short film content to the online TV service.
 Movieola later signed a similar deal with the online service, Hulu.

 In September 2008, Movieola announced it was purchasing a majority stake in Propeller TV, at the time, a British-based television channel featuring films and television series from primarily new and emerging artists.
 However, the deal was abandoned at a later date and did not finalize.